amd/aocl-compression/README.md

 AOCL_TEST_FUZZER_WITH_CORPUS        |  Run fuzz tests with corpus.
 Only supported on Linux with the Clang compiler (Disabled by default)

 * NOTE: <br>
    1. ZLIB supports quicker compression strategy for Level 1 by trading off compression ratio.
-Enable it by <br> setting environment variable AOCL_ZLIB_QUICK_MODE  <br>
+Enable it by <br>
+   setting environment variable AOCL_ZLIB_QUICK_MODE.
+It also improves performance for levels 2, 3 and 5 <br>
+   while trading off compression ratio. <br>

 Running AOCL-Compression Test Bench On Linux
 --------------------------------------------